Summary

 Rick: Right.

-Vera: So if it doesn’t come into your world it is on a certain way not your responsibility.
+Vera: If it doesn’t come into your world, it is, in a certain way, not your responsibility.
 Then something else comes into your world.
 What is your responsibility?

-Rick: Yeah, do you find, have you found in your own experience though that your world has been expanding so things come into it which might not have come into it in the past when your world was smaller?
+Rick: Have you found in your own experience, though, that your world has been expanding, so that things come into it that might not have come into it in the past, when your world was smaller?

 Rick: Yeah.

-Rick: Now I don’t know about Holland but there are places in the United States where you wouldn’t want to walk at two in the morning around that area.
-Yes.
-There could be some dangerous people there, so I’m not sure exactly what you mean is that your life just, well, what do you mean?
-I mean, obviously even in Holland probably there are places you wouldn’t want to go wandering around the streets in the middle of the night and you’d run into some dangerous people.
+Rick: Now, I don’t know about Holland, but there are places in the United States where you wouldn’t want to walk around at two in the morning.
+There could be some dangerous people there.
+So I’m not sure exactly what you mean.
+Even in Holland, there are probably places where you wouldn’t want to go wandering around the streets in the middle of the night and run into some dangerous people.

-Vera: Yes, my ego would think of that kind of idea if I wanted to test if I was clean, but I on a deeper level have no intention of testing or challenging or I just walk my path in life and I didn’t matter anymore.
-I haven’t mattered anymore.
+Vera: Yes, my ego would think of that kind of idea if I wanted to test whether I was clear.
+But on a deeper level, I have no intention of testing or challenging anything.
+I just walk my path in life, and it doesn’t matter anymore.

 Rick: Yeah, I understand that.
-So you’re saying your life is more blessed, it’s more, it’s on a more, it’s a more kind of divine track or if we want to use that word.
+So you’re saying your life is more blessed, more on a divine track, if we want to use that word.

 Rick: Were you on the horse at that point?

-Vera: Not yet, because this horse had a broken tail, he had a back
+Vera: Not yet, because this horse had a broken tail and a back—

-Vera: So, I also have my challenges because we want to grow.
-If we are this tree, there’s a brace that came out, but the next brace had to come out also and your mind has to open and you have to see more possibilities.
+Vera: I also have my challenges because we want to grow.
+If we are this tree, one branch comes out, but then the next branch has to come out also.
+Your mind has to open, and you have to see more possibilities.

 Rick: Yes, we keep growing.

 Vera: Exactly, yes.
-So, until we die, we keep growing and we keep being challenged by life.
+Until we die, we keep growing, and we keep being challenged by life.

 Rick: That’s a philosophical debate point.

-Rick: So, your book is divided up into four sections – your relationship with yourself, your relationship with the other, your relationship with your physical body and the manifest, and your relation – oh five sections – your relationship and service to the field of unity, and then there’s a section about traps, which I found interesting, and then a vision of the future.
-So, would you like to kind of, we could have a discussion about, kind of quickly run through these different areas and touch on some highlights that you’d like to tell people about.
-Okay, so the first section is relationship with yourself.
+So, your book is divided into four sections: your relationship with yourself; your relationship with the other; your relationship with your physical body and the manifest; your relationship and service to the field of unity; a section about traps; and then a vision of the future.

-Vera: Well, the relationship with yourself is important because the other is yourself, so first you need to understand who you are and how this mind functions, what is making you suffering and how to stop that, how to change, how to, yes, how to stop it, how to walk away from that ongoing, never-ending process of I’m a victim or I’m better than them, or you know.
+Vera: Well, the relationship with yourself is important because the other is yourself, so first you need to understand who you are and how this mind functions, what is making you suffer, and how to stop that, how to change, how to stop it, how to walk away from that ongoing, never-ending process of I’m a victim or I’m better than them.

 Rick: Yeah, judgmental, comparative types of thoughts.